PrefectHQ/prefect/docs/concepts/task-runners.md

     pass
 ```

-If an task runner type is passed, an task runner instance will be created with the default settings.
+If a task runner type is passed, a task runner instance will be created with the default settings.
 TaskRunner instances can be passed for additional configuration:

 ```python hl_lines="4"